mlizchap/express-setup/README.md

 - **index.js** - point of entry for the app, where the app is imported and the server is started.
 - **app.js** - the express app is created and started here, the db cofig and middleware are also setup here.
 - **controllers** - an object with various methods to handle endpointes are here.
-- **route** - functions for dealing with enpoints are here, the controllers are used within the request methods.
+- **router.js** - functions for dealing with enpoints are here, the controllers are used within the request methods.
 - **models** - where the schema for the data is created and exported
 - **package.json** - contains the packages and scripts, among other things, for the application.